RetroReversing/retroReversing/pages/gba/GBASDKDemos.md

 If you look in the **src/demos** folder you will find two pretty cool GBA game source code projects.
 One is a Yoshi's Story example and the other is called Dolphin.

 # Dolphin
+Dolphin is a demo game for the Game Boy Advance with very strong similarities to the Ecco the Dolphin series.
+You control a Dolphin called Ricky and can move through the water and go through rings.
+It is simple but a very nice tech demo for the possibilities of the GBA hardware.

 This folder contains the main source code and build scripts required to compile the Dolphin example into a working GBA ROM.

 File Name | Extension | Description